asebaresm/web-download-bot/README.md

-# FC no-invite bot
+# Webpage downloader no-account bot

-A simple Telegram bot to download FC threads for people with no invite
+A simple Telegram bot to download threads/webpages locked behind a private site that require an account.
+Just add a cookie!

 # Dependencies
 - virtualenv (self-contained environment)
-- wkhtmltopdf (optional for image format rendering)
+- wkhtmltopdf (experimental and very optional for downloading html as image)

 # Run the bot
 A sequence like this should make it run: